joehuangcoding/flask-dbmanager/README.md

-# A simple page for updating Mysql in Pythonanywhere
+# A single page db manager for updating Mysql in Pythonanywhere

 ## Functions
 * List all the tables in html